wi1dcard/v2ray-exporter/README.md

 To learn more about Prometheus, please visit the [official docs][prometheus-docs].

-A simple Grafana dashboard is also available [here][grafana-dashboard].
-Please refer to the [Grafana docs][grafana-importing-dashboard] to get the steps of importing dashboards from JSON files.

 ## Digging Deeper

 The exporter doesn't retain the original metric names from V2Ray intentionally.
 You may find out why in the [comments][explaination-of-metric-names].